rennleon/holberton-system_engineering-devops/0x15-api/README.md

 ## 2. Export to JSON
-Using what you did in the task #0, extend your Python script to export data in the JSON format.
+Extend your Python script to export data in the JSON format.

 - Records all tasks that are owned by this employee
 - Format must be: `{ "USER_ID": [{"task": "TASK_TITLE", "completed": TASK_COMPLETED_STATUS, "username": "USERNAME"}, {"task": "TASK_TITLE", "completed": TASK_COMPLETED_STATUS, "username": "USERNAME"}, ... ]}`